ukayaj620/naturnim/README.md

-# Solar-System-Animation
+# Nature Animation
-Solar System Animation is a final project for Computer Graphics course at Bunda Mulia University, using Lazarus as the IDE and Pascal as the programming language.
-Sharing the knowledge.
+Nature Animation is a final project for Computer Graphics course at Bunda Mulia University, using Lazarus as the IDE and Pascal as the programming language.
+First animation is Terrain Generation using Perlin Noise Algorithm, second animation is simply the Star Animation, thrid is the simple pong game.

 ```
 Copyright 2020 Jayaku Briliantio, Ferdy Nicolas, Derry Leo Nardi